Nov. 18, 2018

 This bird and I both know what the sun is, for example.
 That is, maybe I have an extra 0.005% more experience of a certain kind of data about the sun; but he knows richly what most of my experience of – and daily use for – the sun is.

 Same goes for gravity.
 We share knowledge of it.

 What a “tree” is.
 Its uses.
 A tree’s threats or nuisances.
 A tree’s beneficence.

 We both know about appetite, and a full belly.
 And (if only because I’m a potential predator who might lunge and grab him) it’s possible he ascribes “appetites” to me.
-This even though I’m flightless, featherless, dependent on a two-ton steel carapace.
+This even though I’m flightless, featherless, dependent on a two-ton steel carapace for much of my motility.
 I may deploy other superpowers.
 So he’ll keep his distance.

 He and I, in this sense, share a “contract.”
 I guess it’s a kind of “social” contract.
 He probably knows I’m not malicious.
 But might be hungry.
 We get along.
 We can share this patch of greensward.
 We’ve been sharing it for a million years.

 All this knowledge is jointly owned by us not just intellectually, but sensually, too.
 This knowledge is in our shared biome.
 It’s in our smell-glands and on our epidermis, and it’s in our brainstems and spines and (bible phrase) our bowels of mercy.
 By this time, my two-ton steel carapace has carried me on rubber wheels to a different place, where there’s coffee and a newspaper, and I’m still thinking about this bird and the sensuousness of our shared knowledge, when, looking down at a page of the local small-town newspaper, my eye is attracted by an interesting headline, and without thinking, I tap the paper page right there, as if the text of the story, hyperlink-wise, would spring open under my finger.